terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxv_ip_set.html.markdown

 # vcd\_nsxv\_ip\_set

-Provides a VMware Cloud Director IP set data source.
+Provides a Viettel IDC Cloud IP set data source.
 An IP set is a group of IP addresses that you can add as the source or destination in a firewall rule or in DHCP relay configuration.

 Supported in provider *v2.6+*